Coronavirus and the resulting social distancing regulations lead to a sudden increase in remote work and a heavy reliance on remote work tools.

 Resist the temptation to cover a wide range of subjects, and focus instead on a relevant niche that presents new information on a hot topic.

-For example, if you want to host an online event about social media use in 2020, a conference with a title like, “How To Use Social Media to Leverage Sales” is likely to get few registrants.
-A better conference topic would be something like: “TikTok: How and Why It Replaced Instagram as 2020’s Most Popular Social Media Platform.”
+For example, if you want to host an online event about social media use, a conference with a title like, “How To Use Social Media to Leverage Sales” is likely to get few registrants.
+A better conference topic would be something like: “TikTok: How and Why It Replaced Instagram as Most Popular Social Media Platform.”

 When it comes to selecting a speaker line-up, we suggest that you secure a panel of 3-5 industry experts as opposed to having one person host the entire event.